kvz/transloadit-dropzonejs/README.md

 ## Dropzonejs

 While the Transloadit.com website features a plethora of examples on how to integrate Transloadit into your projects using javascript/jQuery, php or ruby, I was wondering if it would be possible to integrate Transloadit's backend with the Dropzonejs upload interface.
-I'm sharing the code here, so you can use and improve it :) If you have any improvements or suggestions, send me a pull request!
+Because javascript is not my native language, I'm sharing the code here, so you can use and improve it :) If you have any improvements or suggestions, send me a pull request!

 ## How to use it?